Ghost Town Blues Band: Career

 Their latest album, Shine, debuted at No. 1 on Billboard's Top Blues Album Chart in October 2019.
-They had previously headlined on the blues stage at the Montreal International Jazz Festival and performed more than a half-dozen international tours in Canada and Europe in 2019.
+They had previously headlined on the blues stage at the Montreal International Jazz Festival and performed more than a dozen international tours in Canada and Europe including Germany and Lucerne, Switzerland.

 Musical instruments

-Isbell is a prolific three string cigar box guitar maker, having manufactured over 450 instruments since 2010.
+Isbell is a prolific three string cigar box guitar maker, having manufactured over 600 instruments since 2010.
 His clientele has included Eric Schrenkman of the Spin Doctors, Cyndi Lauper, Michael Leonhart of Steely Dan and Joe Bonamassa.
-All guitars are fretless and are designed to play using a slide, of which Isbell makes about 200 a month, manufactured in his home garage.
+All guitars are fretless and are designed to play using a slide, of which Isbell makes about 200 a month, manufactured in his home workshop.

 Awards

 Ghost Town Blues Band was placed second in the International Blues Challenge in 2014.

-They were the winner of the International Songwriting Competition in 2015.
+They were the winner of the International Songwriting Competition in 2015 and 2022.